DevExpress/obsolete-devextreme-examples/pivotgrid-webapi/README.md

-# PivotGrid with WebAPI example
+# PivotGrid with a WebAPI example

-This project demonstrates how to configure the DevExtreme PivotGrid widget for working with remote WebAPI data service.
-In this example, PivotGrid supports Remote Operatons and Drill Down features.
+This sample project demonstrates how to configure the DevExtreme PivotGrid widget for working with remote WebAPI data service.
+In this example, the PivotGrid is configured to support Remote Operatons and Drill Down features.

 ## Getting Started